G-don/RegisterLogin-Backend/README.md

 ##Licence

-Portfolio website is released under the MIT licence.
+RegisterLogin is released under the MIT licence.